verrazzano/docs/content/en/docs/networking/security/net-security.md

 system components with NetworkPolicies to control ingress.
 Egress is not restricted.

 **NOTE:** A NetworkPolicy resource needs a NetworkPolicy controller to implement the policy, otherwise the policy has no effect.
-You must install a Kubernetes CNI plug-in that provides a NetworkPolicy controller, such as Calico, before installing Verrazzano, or else the policies are ignored.
+You must install a Kubernetes Container Network Interface (CNI) plug-in that provides a NetworkPolicy controller, such as Calico, before installing Verrazzano, or else the policies are ignored.

 ### NetworkPolicies for system components